John Wetherspoon

-He was closely involved with the Farmers and Settlers Association, serving as an executive member from 1901 to 1914 and as vice-president from 1904 to 1909 and from 1911 to 1914.
+He was closely involved with the Farmers' and Settlers' Association of New South Wales, serving as an executive member from 1901 to 1914 and as vice-president from 1904 to 1909 and from 1911 to 1914.
 He was appointed a temporarily councilor for the Severn Shire council on its creation in 1906.
 In 1908 he was appointed to the New South Wales Legislative Council as a Liberal.
 He held his seat until his death.
 He did not regularly attend parliament, around 10% of sitting days, and rarely spoke.